tvatanen/liggins_R_workshop/2_sample_preprocessing.md

 ## 6   E000823     FIN  3108596              1064    abx  G80124  G74454
 ```

-This data contains microbiome samples from young childre during first three years of life.
+This data contains microbiome samples from young children during first three years of life.
 Now let's say we wanted to do an analysis with only a subset of samples; samples during the first year of life.
-Second filter command will only include samples where metagenomic data is available (i.e. sampleID is not <NA>)
+Second filter command below will only include samples where metagenomic data is available (i.e. sampleID is not `<NA>`)

 ```r